What movie was rated 99% Rotten Tomatoes?

 What does a 99% rating on Rotten Tomatoes mean?

-Achieving a 99% rating on Rotten Tomatoes is an extraordinary accomplishment.
-It indicates that “The Masterpiece” has received near-universal acclaim from critics, making it a must-watch for moviegoers seeking exceptional storytelling and cinematic brilliance.
-Such high ratings are rare and reserved for films that are considered groundbreaking and exceptional in their respective genres.
+Achieving a 99% rating on Rotten Tomatoes is an incredibly rare occurrence.
+It signifies that the movie has received near-universal acclaim from critics, with only a minuscule fraction of reviewers expressing any negative opinions.
+Such high ratings are typically reserved for exceptional films that push the boundaries of storytelling, acting, and filmmaking.

 What factors contribute to such a high rating?